Ernest Warwick: Biography

 He was awarded The 1939–1945 Star, The Pacific Star (for the 17-day bloody battle of Singapore) and the 1939–1945 War Medal.

 Throughout the post-war years he had a variety of jobs in industry, culminating in his position as deputy head porter at the General Hospital in Rochford for eight years until his retirement in 1983.
 He lived with his family in the village of Ashingdon in Essex.

-Ernest was haunted by his years in captivity all his life and was confined to a wheelchair as a direct result of brutal torture and ill-treatment at the hands of the Japanese in the grim jungle death camps alongside the River Kwai.
+Ernest was haunted by his years in captivity all his life and used a wheelchair as a direct result of brutal torture and ill-treatment at the hands of the Japanese in the grim jungle death camps alongside the River Kwai.
 "Mr. Ernest Warwick, suffered badly at the hands of the Japanese and came out of a Japanese camp, as my right hon.
 Friend has described, broken in health.
 But the remarkable thing about such men is that they were not broken in spirit and managed to survive because their spirit was not broken."In no way did he glorify war, but felt that as a proud nation we should always remember and honour our dead, who gave so much that we might live.

 Between 1985 and 1987 Ernest wrote, and then in 1987 published, his first and only book Tamajao 241 : A POW camp on the River Kwai.
 It is based solidly on his own experiences in captivity.
 His story was written as a tribute to his dead comrades and to expose to the world the appalling inhumanity of the Japanese and Koreans during World War 2.